dk14/wolfram-mega/docs/dsl.md

 ### ∞ Recursion

-Discreet🌿 allows for recursion. `outcome` and `pay` can be in recursive calls as well, but subject to standard Discreet typesafety restrictions: no "perfect hedges".
+Discreet🌿 allows for recursion. `outcome` and `pay` can be in recursive calls as well, but subject to Discreet🌿 typesafety: no "perfect hedges".

 Every contract has a limit on maximum collateral (`enumerateWithBound(maxBudgetParty, maxBudgetCounterParty)`), thus payout recursion is bounded.